Sometimes It’s Diamonds, Sometimes It’s Paint 💕, A Love Story…..Story #5

 My mother was Catholic, my father was…handsome.
 The daughter of poor immigrants, and poorly educated, herself, this young girl of Irish/Italian heritage was looking for a better future.
 My father, too, was of immigrant parents, hard working, middle class, and Protestant.

-Life was challenging for a young wife with five small children and an ‘old school’ husband who set the rules and expectations in a firm manner.
+Life was challenging for a young wife with a bevy of small children and an ‘old school’ husband who set the rules and expectations in a firm manner.
 Yet, for all the hardships endured, she worshipped him, depended on him for her well-being and her place in a middle class America.
 Besides, what were her options?

 Their marriage endured, and only strengthened with time.
 My mother loved my father dearly and he relished his role as a strong family provider and leader.
 He was doing what was expected of him, then.